 What was it like to be involved in the heady days of 'second wave' feminism in Australia and why do we still have so far to go?

-Join Iola Mathews and Mary Stuart in conversation with Mary Delahunty as they discuss Iola's new book, Winning for Women and their important contributions to the working lives of women.
+Iola Mathews and Mary Stuart conversation with Mary Delahunty on the 2nd October 2019, took place at Clarendon Terrace as they discussed Iola's new book, Winning for Women and their important contributions to the working lives of women.
 Both Iola Mathews and Mary Stuart are passionate advocates for women and instrumental in bringing major reforms in areas such as affirmative action, equal pay, superannuation and childcare.
 Both have lots to say about the ongoing battles facing working women and the future of the union movement in Australia, as well as its role in improving the lives of women.

 As Sally McManus says, "Iola's story shows what can be achieved when passionate people commit to changing the rules and fighting for fairness.
 Her story shows the best qualities of the union movement – people working to make life better for others and to pursue equality and fairness."

 Presenters on the night were: